Frequently asked questions

 We have several communal rooms and areas available for socialising.
 The International Friendship Room contains sofas, a piano, books and games.
 Our other shared rooms are the Eco Adventure Room, the High Adventure Room (includes a fireplace) and the Main Hall (includes a fireplace).
 Some rooms, such as meeting and seminar rooms, can be booked in advance by groups (outside of summer).
 Please contact Reception for more details and room availability.

 Can I pick up my food orders at all times?

-Food orders can be picked up from 7:15 onwards (except in July and August at 6:30).
+Food orders can be picked up from 7:15 onwards.
 Our catering staff is available until the end of dinner to hand out your food orders.
 When the dining hall is closed, please find a member of Staff to inform Catering for you.

 How do I pay for activities?